openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 }
 ```

 The output becomes a long, serene list of zeros since the `int` data type cannot handle a tiny fraction like 0.012.
-So during the moment it tries to add 0.012 to myNumber (which is an int), 0.012 gets automatically rounded down **[MH: maybe better to say decimal gets disregarded/truncated since 0.012 gets rounded down whenever you round it]** to an integer, which is zero every time.
+So during the moment it tries to add 0.012 to myNumber (which is an int), 0.012 gets everything to the right side of the decimal point trimmed off, and that becomes zero every time.
 Now let's try the opposite example, storing ints into a float.

 ```cpp
 #include <iostream>